Skip to Content

 Another popular area to visit breweries in Vancouver is Port Moody.
 Here you’ll find 5 breweries on one street promptly nicknamed Brewers Road.
 It’s the best place to tour multiple breweries without paying for a tour.

 For those who want to dive deeper into the craft beer scene, an organized tour is a perfect option.
-This behind the scenes craft beer tour will take you to 3 different breweries around the city where you can try tons of local beer.
+This behind-the-scenes craft beer tour goes to 3 different breweries around the city where you can try tons of local beer.
 At each brewery, you will get a behind-the-scenes look at how the beer is made – a super cool tour if you ask me!
-Plus, it includes transport so you can drink as much as you want without having to worry about a designated driver.
-This experience costs $110 CAD.

 5. Explore Granville Island